dsanchezp18/pol837-paper/other-text/notebooks/notes.md

     - *Governing party literature*?

 - Does focusing on a variety of dependent variables make sense, or is it too broad, making the paper too hard to handle?
-    - I could focus on presidential approval ratings, local government, trust in institutions, etc.

 # Pendings

-- Non linear relationship between temperature and presidential

-- Including the vote in the paper (did I vote for the guy in the next election?
-Will I vote for their party or for the guy in the next elections?)

-    - Included in the data along with other controls.

 - Controlling for mood, does it kill the results?
 Similar stuff.
 Mechanism check